-These are some of the stories from real life contractors who are facing additional tax bills, plus penalties, plus interest from using a non compliant umbrella company…
+These are some of the stories from real life contractors who are facing additional tax bills.
+And on top of that penalties, plus interest from using a non compliant umbrella company…

 “To be honest going with Edge is the worst mistake of my life – like many of u i am an average family guy and if I have to pay the liability it is going to cost me my house and place an emotional burden on my family that I’d like to think we can deal with but but in reality I cannot contemplate – sorry love we need to sell the house because i did something which wasn’t illegal but is now seen as illegal by HMRC?”

 There is an old saying ‘if it seems too good to be true it very probably is’.
-People obviously want the best for themselves and their families but you have to be sensible – tax rates start at 20% in the UK and rise to 45% so a 90% take home will obviously fall under the category of ‘too good to be true’.
+People obviously want the best for themselves and their families.
+But you have to be sensible; tax rates start at 20% in the UK and rise to 45%!
+So a 90% take home will obviously fall under that category.

 “I hear what you are saying about the emotional stresses – I’ve had too many sleepless nights and depressing days.
 I regret going down the EBT route, but what is done is done.”

 Unfortunately HMRC investigations often take a very long time (years rather than months)!
 So the sort of stress and anxiety felt is unlikely to be short lived.

 “They do indeed seem to be staggering these ..
 I came home to an HMRC assessment (in the tens of thousands) on my 08/09 SANZAR engagement, on Friday evening, to ensure I had a sleepless weekend.”

 HMRC do not only consider your tax liabilities for a single year; they are likely to investigate your tax affairs, in minute detail, covering several years.
 The bill that subsequently follows may then be issued for each of those years.

 “I received the dreaded 08/09 letter a month ago…I am extremely worried about this as the amount requested is very large & only relates to part of my time with them.”